yantarou/website/source/networking/midonet-integration_mem-5-rhel-7-liberty-osp-director.html.md

 2. Configure the cluster.

-   Edit the `/etc/cassandra/conf/cassandra.yaml` to contain the following:
+   Edit the `/etc/cassandra/conf/cassandra.yaml` to contain the following.

+   On all nodes:

    ```
    # The name of the cluster.